-The summer course schedule is available online in the fall and students may register online beginning in April, at the same time they register for spring classes.
+The summer course schedule is available online in the fall and students may register online beginning in February.
 Four- and six-week sessions begin after the close of the spring semester, and a second four- and six-week session begins later in the summer.
 Courses are guaranteed to run as long as students have registered by the first day of class.

 Students are encouraged to live in the residence halls, and may eat on campus.
 Movie nights, festival outings, and other activities provide plenty to do when studying is over.

 Students take courses to get ahead, to catch up, to repeat a course, to complete a cluster, or to try something new.
 Grades and credits earned are figured in the student’s grade point average just as they are during the academic year.
 Students may not elect to take summer courses on the S/F option, however.